Untouchable Verstappen Cruises In Belgium To Tighten Grip On Second Title - UrduPoint

 Charles Leclerc, Verstappen's nearest challenger going into the race, struggled in the other Ferrari after starting 15th.

-He was handed a five-second penalty for speeding in the pitlane and had to battle past Alpine's Fernando Alonso on the last lap to snatch fifth, behind the Mercedes of George Russell.
+He was handed a five-second penalty for speeding in the pitlane and had to battle past Alpine's Fernando Alonso on the last lap to snatch sixth behind the Mercedes of George Russell and Fernando Alonso.

 Lewis Hamilton retired on the opening lap after his Mercedes collided with Alonso's car.